kubernetes/kubernetes/docs/getting-started-guides/mesos.md

 **NOTE:** There are [known issues with the current implementation][7] and support for centralized logging and monitoring is not yet available.
 Please [file an issue against the kubernetes-mesos project][8] if you have problems completing the steps below.

+Further information is available in the Kubernetes on Mesos [contrib directory][13].

 ### Prerequisites

 * Understanding of [Apache Mesos][6]